vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 4. Crack passwords offline using hashcat/john
 5. Delete clone/detach disk (no evidence remains)

-Result: Attackers have ALL domain credentials
+Result: Attackers have all domain credentials
-        You see ZERO failed login attempts
+        You see no failed login attempts

 ##### Defense

 For **Windows/Linux VMs you control** (Domain Controllers, CAs, vaults), VM Encryption with vTPM helps protect against cloning attacks.
 Note the distinction between encryption types:

 - **vSAN Encryption (Data at Rest)**: Protects against physical theft of drives but does not protect against VM cloning.
 The hypervisor decrypts I/O transparently, so a rogue administrator can clone the VM and access its contents normally.
 - **VM Encryption (with vTPM)**: Seals encryption keys to the VM's boot state.
-When a VM is cloned, the vTPM state does not transfer, preventing the clone from decrypting its contents.
-This is the appropriate protection against the credential extraction attack.
+When a VM is cloned, the vTPM state does not transfer, so the clone cannot unseal the keys needed to decrypt its contents.
+This addresses the credential extraction attack.

 BitLocker with a boot PIN provides an additional layer; even if the VM is cloned, the clone does not boot without the PIN.

 **VM encryption does NOT prevent cloning**: Administrators with Cryptographer privileges can clone encrypted VMs.
 The clone remains encrypted but accessible to those with privileges.
-BRICKSTORM implies Administrator@vsphere.local compromise, and Administrators have Cryptographer privileges by default. **Encryption provides no protection unless Cryptographer privileges are revoked from standard administrator roles.**
+BRICKSTORM implies Administrator@vsphere.local compromise, and Administrators have Cryptographer privileges by default.
+Encryption does not address this attack unless Cryptographer privileges are revoked from standard administrator roles.

 **VMware appliances cannot be protected this way**: vCenter, NSX Manager, VCF Operations, and (on VCF 5.x and earlier) SDDC Manager appliances do not support vTPM or VM encryption.